 Pedro’s work is published at top-tier conferences (ACM CHI & UIST) and demonstrated at venues such as SIGGRAPH and IEEE Haptics.
 Pedro has received the CHI Best Paper award for his work on Affordance++, Best Talk Awards and a Best Paper nomination.
 As part of his research, Pedro has exhibited at Ars Electronica 2017, Science Gallery Dublin and World Economic Forum in San Francisco.
 His work also captured the interest of media, such as MIT Technology Review, NBC, Discovery Channel, NewScientist or Wired.

 Previously, Pedro was a PhD student with Prof. Patrick Baudisch at the Hasso Plattner Institute, Germany.

 Some more about myself:

 1. I believe that science & art together are key to humanity’s future: Hence, my research inspires in neuroscience and art, while at its core is rooted in electrical engineering and computer science.
 My objective is to probe, provoke and understand the integration between our body and interactive devices.

-My research interests also include: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & fabrication; (2) acoustic interfaces, such these smart(er) touchscreen that are able to differentiate touch contacts, such as nails & knuckles, extrapolate finger pressure, detect feet or even everyday objects.
+2. My previous research interests also included: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & interactive fabrication; (2) acoustic interfaces, such a smart(er) touchscreen that is able to differentiate touch contacts, such as nails, knuckles, feet or even everyday objects.
 My master thesis was a large-scale multitouch table for DJing.
+My PhD thesis was interactive systems based on electrical muscle stimulation.

-As an artist I play turntables like they are full-fledged instruments, which means they can be bowed, percussed, scratched, subverted & hacked.
+3. As an musician I play turntables as a full-fledged instrument, which means they can be bowed, percussed, scratched, subverted & hacked.
 I make my own needles and records using circuit-bending and acrylic cutting.
 I engage in collaboration with visual artists, performance & improvisors.
 My music has its own place here.